The film opens at Gen Sys, a genetic therapy pharmaceutical company. A female ape (Terry Notary

-A female ape, designated No. 9 (aka "Bright Eyes" by the staff), has been given the drug ALZ 112, and has shown considerable progress.
+), designated No. 9 and known as "Bright Eyes" by the staff, has been given the drug ALZ 112, and has shown considerable progress.
 She is more sociable and calmer than normal apes, and has succeeded in completing the Towers of Hanoi puzzle in 20 moves, which is close to a perfect score of 15.
 Will Rodman (James Franco

-), is having trouble coaxing Bright Eyes out of her cage, acting aggressively towards Robert and the other helpers.
-They attempt to lure her out of the cage with orange soda, but when they try to wrangle her with a lasso pole, she goes "ape," and runs rampant through the building.
-The chase ends when she crashes through the glass window of the conference room, and the building's security guards kill her.
+), is having trouble coaxing Bright Eyes out of her cage.
+She acts aggressively towards Robert and the other helpers.
+They attempt to lure her out of the cage with orange soda, but when they try to wrangle her with a lasso pole, she goes "ape" and runs rampant through the building.
+The chase ends when she crashes through the glass window of the conference room and the building's security guards kill her.

 Fearing that what they witnessed with Bright Eyes is a violent side effect of the drug, Jacobs pronounces the drug project 'dead.'
 Will attempts to change his mind, but Jacobs refuses, claiming he wants the remainder of the test apes 'put down.'